Why is my hard drive/SSD not showing full capacity after clone?

 Conclusion

-That’s all for how to fix the cloned hard drive shows wrong size problem.
+That’s all for how to fix the cloned hard drive that shows the wrong size problem.
 You can go to Disk Management to extend a partition or create a partition with unallocated space.
-Or you can simply clone hard drive and resize partitions with AOMEI Backupper to avoid cloned drive not showing full capacity issue.
-And it also applies to clone all kinds of SSDs, such as clone SATA SSD, clone NVMe SSD, clone hard drive to WD SSD, clone PCIe SSD, etc.
+Or you can simply clone the hard drive and resize partitions with AOMEI Backupper to avoid the cloned drive not showing a full capacity issue.
+It also applies to cloning all kinds of SSDs, such as cloning SATA SSD, cloning NVMe SSD, cloning hard drives to WD SSD, cloning PCIe SSD, etc.